anibalsolon/OneTimePadVisualAid/README.md

-# VigenereVisualAid
+# OneTimePadVisualAid
-An user interface to aid in manual decoding of Vigenère Cipher
+An user interface to aid in manual decoding of One-Time Pad Cipher